- CLASS: Aves (Birds)

-Chilean, Andean, and puna flamingos are found in South America; greater and lesser flamingos live in Africa, with greaters also found in the Middle East; the Caribbean subspecies is native to Mexico, the Caribbean, and the northernmost tip of South America.
+Chilean, Andean, and puna flamingos are found in South America; greater and lesser flamingos live in Africa, with greaters also found in the Middle East; the American or Caribbean flamingo is native to Mexico, the Caribbean, and the northernmost tip of South America.

 Long legs let flamingos wade into deeper water than most other birds to look for food.
 And speaking of food, flamingos also have very distinctive eating habits.
 The bill is held upside down in the water.
 Flamingos feed by sucking water and mud in at the front of the bill and then pumping it out again at the sides.
 Here, briny plates called lamellae act like tiny filters, trapping shrimp and other small water creatures for the flamingo to eat.